DavidRavnsborg/velocity-limits/README.md

 # My Notes

+### April 13, 2021
+Just create versions 1 and 2.
+That will accomplish the easily extensible design I'm going for, while keeping complexity and number of new language features I need to learn and utilize this week to a minimum.

+### April 11, 2021
+Completed Go crash course.
+Start by creating the simplest version of the application.

 Make it runnable with different command line args (simplest version first - easiest to implement):

   `x. "{where it runs} _ {data input} _ {state persistence} _ {data output}"`